Object Classification

 Clearly, two classes of cells are present in the image: one more bright but variable, the other darker and more homogeneous.
 Hopefully, the two classes can be separated by the grayscale mean and variance in the objects.
 Let us select these two features.
 Two labels are already added to the workflow by default.
 If you need more labels you can click on “Add Label” to do so.

-Note, that the list of features now only contains the few features that were selected in the previous applet.
 To label objects, either simply left-click on them or right-click and select the corresponding option.
 Right-clicking also allows you to print the object properties in the terminal.
 To trigger classification, press the “Live Update” button.

 If the “Live Update” mode is activated, the prediction is interactive and you can receive immediate feedback on your labels.
 Let us examine the prediction results: